celer-pkg/celer/docs/en-US/advance_port.md

 dev_dependencies    = [...]                 # optional field
 ```

-&emsp;&emsp;In a port.toml, there are many fields that can be configured, but actually only a few are mandertory, and the rest are optional.
-Most of the time, it is simple to manage a third-party library as follows:
+&emsp;&emsp;In a port.toml, there are many fields that can be configured, but actually only a few are mandatory, and the rest are optional.
+Most of the time, managing a third-party library is very simple, for example:

 ```
 [package]